Shounak007/Sports-Odds-Calulation/DEPLOYMENT_GUIDE.md

 ### **Common Issues:**

+**❌ "/bin/sh: 1: /opt/render/project/src/betting_bot/bin/python: not found"**
+- This means the app is trying to use local virtual environment paths in production
+- ✅ **Fixed in latest version** - the app now automatically detects production vs development
+- If you still see this error, redeploy after pushing the latest code changes

 **❌ "Application failed to start"**
 - Check that `requirements.txt` includes all dependencies
 - Verify `Procfile` is correct